ess-dmsc-dram/documents/mantid/instrument-discussions/reflectometry.md

 - Instrument view
 - 1D or 2D live data (angle, TOF)

-- later 1D live
-- later GISANS and off-specular (manual cuts)
-- no MD data

-- ISIS reflectometry is a good start (INTER -> FREIA, POLREF -> ESTIA?)
-  - but scripts should be accessible

-- measure until curve does not change anymore

-- filter logs to find data?

 ## Monitors:

 - Long experiment: time normalized from detector